 Central banks throughout the period have created or let’s say made available plenty of liquidity out of thin air and pumped the same into the economy leading to easy availability and on the other side with less productivity making all the printed currency literally worthless.
 The dollar has lost over 97 percent of its purchasing power due to inflation or otherwise between 1965 to today.
 Check out my article for more info on our failed Monetary system.

 When all this nuisance makes a wave at some point, for it surely will.
-It’s those middle class and the poor to suffer more.
+It’s the middle class and the poor to suffer more.
 The money saved (if we have anything left) will be termed worthless! for it affects the purchasing power.
 The only option to overcome this issue is to not hold on to cash but rather invest the same into various assets.

 The fire within us to achieve financial independence led to coining the word “ The FIRE movement”.
 Fire stands for Financial Independence, Retire Early.
 It is an ideology designed by Vicki Robin and Jon Dominguez in their book “Your Money or Your Life” published in 1992.
 The movement actually took its reach by the “Millennials”.
-Millennials are also known as ‘Generation Y’, are those born in the period 1981 – 1996.
+Millennials known as ‘Generation Y’s, are those born in the period 1981 – 1996.
 They were at the heart of the tech revolution & grew up in such a dynamic world.

-The changes that technology has got into us is more dynamic than anything we had ever seen in over a century.
-With such a dynamic world came the false sense of wealth creation at one’s imagination.
+The changes that technology has got into us are more dynamic than anything we had ever seen in over a century.
+With such a dynamic world came the false sense of wealth creation in one’s imagination.
 Yes, the imagination that led to the dot-com bubble that burst in 2000.
 Liquidity was immensely available for every individual at his/her disposal.
 This false sense of wealth created a wrong sense of individual riches that entirely vanished post-dot-com crash.

 With that being said, the generation that’ll lead us going forward (Generation Z) isn’t your ‘everyday joe’.
-This new generation is extremely ambitious and contagiously hyper optimistic.
+This new generation is extremely ambitious and contagiously hyper-optimistic.
 They see wealth creation as if it’s easily achievable.
 When you see the top 1% of the population.
 And information about one getting rich by launching his/her startup and the way it is portrayed to the young generation as if it’s easily achievable.